 Pass-through entities include sole proprietorships, general partnerships, LLCs, and S-corporations.
 The tax rate for these businesses is equal to the owner’s individual income tax rate.

-Now that the Tax Cuts and Jobs Act is in effect, however, owners of pass-through entities can deduct up to 20% of their business income before determining their individual tax rate.
+Now that the Tax Cuts and Jobs Act is in effect, owners of pass-through entities can deduct up to 20% of their business income before determining their individual tax rate.
 This law only applies to single filers who earn less than $157,500 and joint filers who earn less than $315,000.
 Professional services, like medical practices and law firms, are also not eligible.

 To demonstrate, let’s say a single owner of a pass-through entity reports $90,000 in net business income.
 This individual could, therefore, deduct $18,000, making the new net business income $72,000.
-So, instead of being taxed as someone who makes $90,000, the business owner would be taxed as someone who makes $72,000, which is an entirely different tax bracket.
+So, instead of being taxed as someone who makes $90,000, the business owner would be taxed as someone who makes $72,000, an entirely different tax bracket.

 Employment Tax Rates